 He has participated in various exhibitions and events, starting at the Anne Bryant Art Gallery in the early 1990’s, and later at the King William’s Town Museum.
 He exhibited his paintings at different galleries and art shows, in and around Cape Town, for many years.
-He and his wife also owned their own gallery and public studio space there.
-Other exhibitions included an invitation to a group exhibition at the 2003 President’s Cup, and invitations to group exhibitions at the Kirstenbosch Botanical Gardens.
+He and his wife also ran their own gallery and public studio space there.
+Other exhibitions include an invitation to a group exhibition at the 2003 Presidents Cup, and invitations to group exhibitions at the Kirstenbosch Botanical Gardens.
 He was offered representation by Everard Read Cape Town shortly before relocating to Europe.

 In 2010 he was selected as an award recipient artist at the 25th Chelsea International Fine Art Competition, by Megan Fontanella, then Assistant Curator at the Solomon R. Guggenheim Museum, New York.
 He received a Certificate of Excellence and was chosen to participate in the Collective Exhibition at Agora Gallery in Chelsea, New York.

 Later that year, he was selected as a ‘Myartspace at Scope Miami 2010’ finalist by distinguished jurors: Elisabeth Sussman, Senior Curator, The Whitney Museum of American Art, New York | Jarrett Gregory, Curatory of Contemporary Art, The New Museum, New York | Mollie White, Show Director, SCOPE Art Show | Catherine McCormack-Skiba, Founder & CEO, CatMacArt Corporation.
 His artwork was chosen to represent MyArtspace at SCOPE Miami 2010 in the Exhibitors catalogue, and a selection of his paintings were digitally on display at Scope Miami.